astral-sh/uv/docs/installation.md

 uv artifacts can be downloaded directly from [GitHub Releases](https://github.com/astral-sh/uv/releases).

-Each release page includes binaries for all support platforms as well as instructions for using the standalone installer via `github.com` instead of `astral.sh`.
+Each release page includes binaries for all supported platforms as well as instructions for using the standalone installer via `github.com` instead of `astral.sh`.